 Make Cannabis Safe Again

-The ironic part is that the prohibition actually made the plant more dangerous over time.
+Ironically, the prohibition that was intended to protect society from the supposed dangers of cannabis has actually made the plant more dangerous over time.

 Prohibition was a terrible idea